 Depending on where you live in the UK, your lockdown situation might be really different to that of your friends and family (for up-to-date information on restrictions in your area, here is a handy guide).
 But one thing remains the same: mask-wearing in enclosed spaces (such as shops, supermarkets, and hospitals) is still mandatory in order to stop the spread of coronavirus.
 As well as regional-specific regulations, the current government advice is to wear a face covering indoors, keep washing your hands regularly, and stay at least 2 metres apart (or 1 metre with a face covering).

-Dr. Diana Gall from online service Doctor 4 U says it’s best to think of cloth masks as offering extra protection.
-“Face masks work by reducing the spread of droplets that are contaminated with the virus,” she told the Strategist UK.
-“Wearing a non-medical face mask prevents you from spreading the virus unknowingly to other people, rather than protecting yourself from the virus entering your body.”
+When choosing the right face mask, it helps to understand why we wear them in the first place.
+“Face masks work by reducing the spread of droplets that are contaminated with the virus,” Dr Diana Gall told the Strategist UK.
+“Wearing a nonmedical face mask prevents you from spreading the virus unknowingly to other people, rather than protecting yourself from the virus entering your body.”

 What to look for in a mask

 Experts told us that the most important things to look for are fit and fabric.
 “Your mask should be the right size and fit for the face.
 It shouldn’t be too tight, in order to avoid friction,” says Semkova.
 Gall says the mask must be wide enough to cover the nose, mouth, and below the chin, and should be snug without gaps, while Donnelly recommends one that “extends from your face in a cone shape, so as not to touch your face”.
 He added that “the flame test” is a good way to check for fit.
 “If you can blow a candle or a lighter in front of you with your face covering on, it does not fit properly,” he said.